qbic-pipelines/root-tissue-segmentation/README.rst

         :target: https://waseju.github.io/root-tissue-segmentation
         :alt: Documentation Status

 Reproducible, deep-learning approach to segment microscopy images of root tissue samples from *A. thaliana*.
-The training dataset consist 2D fluorescence microscopy (FM) images with one brightfield channel, and two fluorescence channels for pH sensitive markers (PHDFM dataset: https://zenodo.org/record/5841376).
-This project trains Pytorch-based U-Net models (`U-Net`_, `U-Net++`_, `U2-Net`_) to predict semantic segmentation masks that classify pixels into 5 clases, background, root, meristematic Zone (MZ), early elongation zone (EEZ), and late elongation zone (LEZ).
+The training dataset consist 2D fluorescence microscopy images with brightfield and fluorescence channels from pH sensitive markers (PHDFM dataset: https://zenodo.org/record/5841376).
+The PHDFM dataset is composed of images of root tissue samples from A. thaliana, using the ratiometric fluorescent indicator 8‐hydroxypyrene‐1,3,6‐trisulfonic acid trisodium salt (HPTS).
+This semantic segmentation training dataset consists of 2D microscopy images (the brightfield channel for excitation at 405 nm), each containing a segmentation mask as an additional image channel (manually annotated by plant biologists).
+The segmentation masks classify pixels into 5 labels: background, root, meristematic Zone (MZ), early elongation zone (EEZ), and late elongation zone (LEZ).
+This deterministic training module employs Pytorch-based U-Net models (`U-Net`_, `U-Net++`_, `U2-Net`_) to predict semantic segmentation masks, based on the PHDFM dataset.

 .. image:: docs/images/fm_seg_dataset.png
         :alt: FM dataset
         :scale: 1

-The figure above depicts color-coded class labels as follows: Background (white), Root (blue), Meristematic Zone (red), Early Elongation Zone (green), Late Elongation Zone (cyan).

-The project includes automated HPO.
+The project includes automated hyperparameter optimization, using the (Optuna framework: https://optuna.org/).
+Optimal hyperparameters are used as default values in this training module.

 Activity Diagram
 ----------------